MrFailzz/Swarm-Mode/README.md

 #### The Fog
 * A heavy fog has surrounded the area.

+### Biohazard
+* A toxic fog damages the survivors periodically.
+Killing infected grants a small amount of Temp HP.

 #### Frigid Outskirts
 * A winter storm is passing through the area.